TheBetterSamuel/gpnPortfolio/README.md

 # gpnPortfolio
-A e-Portfolio for my GPN Module
+An e-Portfolio for my GPN Module